Skip to main content

 Why these tools are being compared

 Both Cursor and Figma Make compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Cursor is built around full ide with ai-native features, while Figma Make is designed for prompt-to-ui generation — describe your app idea in text and get a complete layout with components and interactions.
+Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Figma Make is designed for prompt-to-ui generation, describe your app idea in text and get a complete layout with components and interactions.
 This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

 On pricing, Cursor offers free / $20/mo and up, whereas Figma Make lists limited free trial · professional $15/user/mo (annual) · organization $45/user/mo · enterprise $90/user/mo · ai credit packs $120-240/mo for heavy usage.
-Feature-wise, Cursor stands out for full ide with ai-native features and autocomplete and intelligent refactoring, while Figma Make delivers prompt-to-ui generation — describe your app idea in text and get a complete layout with components and interactions and design-to-code mcp integration — ai coding tools (cursor, vs code, claude) read figma layouts and generate matching code.
+Feature-wise, Cursor stands out for agent mode: autonomous multi-file editing with terminal access and composer 1.5 model, ~4× faster turns, under 30 seconds, while Figma Make delivers prompt-to-ui generation, describe your app idea in text and get a complete layout with components and interactions and design-to-code mcp integration, ai coding tools (cursor, vs code, claude) read figma layouts and generate matching code.
 If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

-Choose Cursor if you need Professional Developers and want a stack centered on Developer IDEs & Agents.
-Pick Figma Make when you value Design-to-Code and prefer a tool that matches Cloud Platforms & Prototyping.
+Choose Cursor if you need Professional Developers and want a stack centered on ide-agents.
+Pick Figma Make when you value Design-to-Code and prefer a tool that matches cloud-platforms.
 Check the feature comparison above to see which tool fits your workflow best.

 Interface Comparison